From Western Post 31 August 1861 [transcribed from microfiche by Annette Piper 2002]

 |Paragon Hotel Mudgee - Owned by John McGuiggan - former name Bushman's Arms|

-The local Mudgee paper the Western Post suggests MacNamara made considerable money from his gold prospecting in Tambaroora, Hill End, where the Sydney Morning Herald reported him working at the end of 1853.
+The local Mudgee paper the Western Post suggests MacNamara made considerable money from his gold prospecting in Tambaroora, Hill End, corroborating the Sydney Morning Herald report of him working as a gold miner there at the end of 1853.
 Robert Welsh had 'known him for eight years' so would have met him then.
 Welsh's evidence is corroborated a year later in a report of him at Clarke's Creek, Meroo in the Bathurst Free Press and Mining Journal.
 The fact MacNamara 'earned a great deal of money and spent it very freely' conjures up the possibility he may have written 'Tambaroora Gold'.